Zeppelin: Modern era

-Since the 1990s Zeppelin Luftschifftechnik, a daughter enterprise of the Zeppelin conglomerate that built the original German Zeppelins, has been developing Zeppelin "New Technology" (NT) airships.
-These vessels are semi-rigids based partly on internal pressure, partly on a frame.
+Since the 1990s Luftschiffbau Zeppelin, a daughter enterprise of the Zeppelin conglomerate that built the original German Zeppelins, has been developing Zeppelin "New Technology" (NT) airships.
+These vessels are semi-rigid, based partly on internal pressure, partly on a frame.

 The Airship Ventures company operated zeppelin passenger travel to California from October 2008 to November 2012 with one of these Zeppelin NT airships.

 In May 2011, Goodyear announced that they would replace their fleet of blimps with Zeppelin NTs, resurrecting their partnership that ended over 70 years ago.
 Goodyear placed an order for three Zeppelin NTs, which then entered service between 2014 and 2018.

+In October 2024, LTA Research performed the first test flight of Pathfinder 1, a fully rigid airship at Moffett Field in Mountain View, California.

 Modern zeppelins are held aloft by the inert gas helium, eliminating the danger of combustion illustrated by the Hindenburg.
 It has been proposed that modern zeppelins could be powered by hydrogen fuel cells.
-Zeppelin NTs are often used for sightseeing trips; for example, D-LZZF (c/n 03) was used for Edelweiss's birthday celebration performing flights over Switzerland in an Edelweiss livery, and it is now used, weather permitting, on flights over Munich.
+Zeppelin NTs are often used for sightseeing trips; for example, D-LZZF (c/n 03) was used for Edelweiss's birthday celebration, performing flights over Switzerland in an Edelweiss livery, and it is now used, weather permitting, on flights over Munich.